gmittal/dojo/README.md

-# quora-pairs
+# Quora Question Pairs
-Quora Question Pairs Task
+Can you identify question pairs that have the same intent?